kh4n9373/dynamic_kgc/README.md

-# Knowledge Graph Processing Pipeline
+# Step 1: Non-dynamic Graph Construction

 This repository contains a comprehensive pipeline for processing, evaluating, and visualizing knowledge graphs from various datasets.
 The pipeline extracts relation triplets, processes them through a sequence of steps, and generates evaluation metrics and visualizations.